Recognition of same-sex unions in Bhutan

+Legal history

 Background

 Bhutan decriminalised same-sex sexual relations in 2021.
 Legislation to this effect passed the Parliament of Bhutan in December 2020, and received royal assent and came into force in February 2021.
 This was hailed as a "big stride forward" for LGBT rights in Bhutan.
 The Himal Southasian reported in November 2023 that "these two developments [the other being the crowning of Tashi Choden as Miss Bhutan in 2022] have encouraged [LGBT] Bhutanese, making them feel seen, recognised and included in a country where traditional values had earlier rendered them largely invisible.
 The community now hopes to capitalise on the momentum of the last few years to campaign for marriage equality, legal gender recognition and other crucial protections."
 Activists had hoped that Supriyo v.
-Union of India, a court case seeking to legalise same-sex marriage in India at the Indian Supreme Court, would "bring a positive outcome that would also nudge Bhutan in the right direction."
-However, the court dismissed the case as a matter for the Parliament to decide.
+Union of India, a court case seeking to legalise same-sex marriage in India, would "bring a positive outcome that would also nudge Bhutan in the right direction."
+However, the court dismissed the case as a matter for the Parliament to address.
 Nevertheless, activists hope that "formal dialogue among community bodies and policymakers [...] will help bring clarity on issues like marriage equality."